MerfMan47/Coding-Fun/Code Wars/Solutions/3 kyu/Binomial Expansion/readme.txt

 ===============================Notes===============================
 This problem was done over the course of two days.
-The first day was pulling the usable variables out of the initial string and generating Pascal's trianglw to use in the calculations in the form of an array.
+The first day was pulling the usable variables out of the initial string and generating Pascal's triangle to use in the calculations in the form of an array.
 The second day was settingup the calculations and removing extraneous characters like '0' or '^1'.
 This was my first 3 kyu and I found it much simpler then even some